Rotating planets in Newtonian gravity

 The full set of equations includes the equation of continuity and

 All the vector fields can be expressed in terms of the two scalar fields $\Phi$ and $\tau$ and the density.
-The most naive assumption is that the two scalar fields are the same as those that appear in Couette flow, proportional to the azimuthal angle, thus
+The simplest possibility is that the two flows are in planes perpendicular to the axis of rotation,

-These are gradient-type vector fields for circular flows in the horizontal planes, with angular momentum $L_z = \pm 1$.
-They would not be sufficient for an ambitious attempt to construct realistic models, but they may be enough for our main purpose, which is to establish the versatility of the action principle.
+These are gradient-type vector fields with angular momentum $L_z = \pm 1$.
+They would not be sufficient for an ambitious attempt to construct realistic models, but they may be enough for our main purpose, to establish the versatility of the action principle.
+Other solutons will be used to account for the extraordinary ring systems of the Jovian Planets. \b